 A popular spot for fishing, swimming, kayaking and hiking, Eno River State Park includes many of the region’s best hiking trails.
 Here are a few that are perfect for families:

 Cole Mill Trail* – This easy 1-mile loop trail is accessed from the Cole Mill picnic area and runs along the Eno River for part of the way.
 An offshoot from this trail leads to Bobbitt Hole, an excellent swimming hole.
 (Note: This swimming hole is a lot of fun — but quite deep.
 We only recommend it for supervised children who alredy know how to swim.)

 Cox Mountain Trail – Families interested in a slightly longer hike will enjoy this 3.75-mile loop trail that begins and ends at Fews Ford, a shallow area perfect for wading and picnicking.
 It includes views of some of the best whitewater areas in the park.

 Pump Station Trail – This easy 1.5-mile loop trail is known for gentle hills and beautiful spring wildflowers that will provide colorful scenery during your family’s hike.

 This 7,000-acre forest owned by Duke University includes many family-friendly forest trails that are easy to access from central Durham.

-The Durham Transportation Department has released a 2018 pdf version of the Durham Bike and Hike Map that also provides ideas for where your family can hike together.
-As of July 6, 2018, you can access this map online via a mobile device here.
+The Durham Transportation Department released a PDF version of the Durham Bike and Hike Map in 2018 that also provides ideas for where your family can hike together.

 2616 Kildaire Farm Rd., Cary